 Take Caution Around Certain Devices

-It rarely happens, but certain things can interfere with your ICD, so you need be aware.
+It rarely happens, but certain things can interfere with your ICD, so you need to be aware.
 Be cautious around the following:

 Cell phones.
 They’re safe to use, but keep yours away from your chest so your ICD doesn’t mistake the cell signal for your heartbeat.